YuktiGadhiya/Projects/README.md

 How It Works-
 Accesses the email inbox using IMAP.
 Downloads and processes attachments (e.g., PDFs or images).
-Extracts key information using libraries like PyPDF2 and PaddleOCR.
+Extracts key information using libraries like PymuPDF and PaddleOCR.
 Saves the extracted details in an excel file.

 Known Issues-